 His Fate, His Mission:

-Hampus Hillerstrom never thought that his strong connection to Alzheimer’s research would lead him to his new position as LuMind Research Down Syndrome Foundation (LuMind) CEO and President.
+Hampus Hillerstrom never thought that his strong connection to Alzheimer’s research would lead him to his new position as LuMind Research Down Syndrome Foundation (LuMind RDS) CEO and President.
 He is a co-founder of Proclara Bioscience, a biotechnology company focused on finding treatments for Alzheimer’s and other neurodegenerative diseases.

 A few years after launching Proclara, Hampus and his wife Lianor Da Cunha Hillerstrom faced a decision that they never anticipated.
 Pregnant with their first child at the age of 37, Lianor underwent now routine pre-natal testing.

-The results took them by surprise and were overwhelming: Trisomy 21, Down syndrome.
+The results took them by surprise and were overwhelming: Trisomy 21, Ds.

 Lianor already knew what the results would mean to their lives.
 She comes from a huge family: one side from Portugal and the other from the U.S. Both her parents were one of ten siblings.
-Within her big family, she had an aunt and two cousins with Down syndrome.
+Within her big family, she had an aunt and two cousins with Ds.

-Hampus knew nothing about Down syndrome, and had not previously met a person with Down syndrome.
+Hampus knew nothing about Down syndrome, and had not previously met a person with Ds.

-For the first time, he learned that those living with Down syndrome have intellectual disability, and are prone to early onset of Alzheimer’s.
+For the first time, he learned that those living with Ds have intellectual disability, and are prone to early onset of Alzheimer’s.

 “My first reaction was to read as much research as I could.
 I looked up clinical trials and could count them on one hand,” he said.